-The Chattanooga Tree Project (CTP) is dedicated to expanding Chattanooga’s tree canopy by planting trees and fostering partnerships.
+The Chattanooga Tree Project (CTP) is dedicated to expanding Chattanooga’s tree canopy by planting trees, providing care for those trees, and building partnerships with like-minded organizations and community members.
 Through collaboration, we create job opportunities, provide education, and actively engage the community in environmental stewardship.
 Our goal is to promote a healthier environment and strengthen neighborhoods for future generations.

 The Chattanooga Tree Project operates under funding from the U.S. Forest Service, which supports urban forestry initiatives across the country.
 This grant enables CTP to plant trees, create workforce development programs, and educate the community about the benefits of urban forestry.
 Through strategic planning and collaboration with local partners, CTP ensures that funds are used efficiently to maximize environmental and social impact.
 While the grant serves as the foundation for our work, we are actively exploring additional funding opportunities to sustain and expand our efforts beyond the grant’s duration, ensuring a lasting legacy of environmental stewardship in Chattanooga.